robotamer/hugo/content/en/about.md

 My hobbies include Server technologies like email server, web servers, database, LXC, etc..
 I also continued my programming hobby, after the Amiga 1200 I switched to PHP at first unfortunately.
 These days I program in Go and Vanilla Javascript.
-(Which just means pure javascript)
+(Which just means pure javascript) And I am learning slowly Lua and Nim

 ### Profession
 As a manufacturing engineer I specialized early on, on computer related topics.